flowsynx/plugin-csv/README.md

 # FlowSynx CSV Plugin

 The CSV Plugin is a pre-packaged, plug-and-play integration component for the FlowSynx engine.
 It enables reading from and writing to CSV files with configurable parameters such as file path, delimiter, headers, and encoding.
-Designed for FlowSynx’s no-code/low-code automation workflows, this plugin simplifies data extraction and transformation tasks.
+Designed for FlowSynxâ€™s no-code/low-code automation workflows, this plugin simplifies data extraction and transformation tasks.

 This plugin is automatically installed by the FlowSynx engine when selected within the platform.
 It is not intended for manual installation or standalone developer use outside the FlowSynx environment.

----

 ## Purpose